Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Method

 \section{Method}

-Our method retains token-level OPD but replaces one-token supervision with a distribution-level comparison over a teacher-selected support set at each prefix.
-This yields a truncated reverse-KL objective that maintains computing efficiency while improving the balance of the training signal.
+Our method is designed as a direct response to the failure modes above: it retains token-level OPD, but replaces one-token supervision with a distribution-level comparison over a teacher-selected support set at each prefix.
+This yields a truncated reverse-KL objective that preserves the efficiency of local updates while reducing dependence on any single sampled token.
 Section~\ref{subsec:topk_method} introduces the objective, and Section~\ref{subsec:practical} describes the practical choices that ensure stable training.